SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 For the wages of sin [done by a Christian] is death, but the gift of God [for acting righteously] is eternal life in Christ Jesus our Lord.
 (Romans 6:22,23)

 An initial portion of eternal life is given to us as a gift, just as the gift of ascribed righteousness is given to us.
 Then, as through the Lord Jesus we being to practice actual righteousness of holiness of behavior, the eternal life increases day by day until we have more abundant life.
 To not press into righteous behavior but to continue in sin and rebellion will cause the eternal life that was born in us to wither and die.

-He also received seed among the thorns is he that heareth the word; and the care of this world, and the deceitfulness of riches, choke the word, and he becometh unfruitful.
+“Now he who received seed among the thorns is he who hears the word, and the cares of this world and the deceitfulness of riches choke the word, and he becomes unfruitful.
 (Matthew 13:22)

 To be actually righteous is to practice upright behavior, to love mercy, and to walk humbly with God (Micah 6:8) This is the summary of the Law and the Prophets.
 This is the Kingdom of God.
 This is the desire of the Lord for all people.